ebarojas/ror.climb.mx/resources/Ulysses_Dialog_Compendium.md

-# Ulysses — Dialog-Only Compendium (from uploaded text)
+# Ulysses — Dialog-Only Compendium

 > Extracted lines that begin with a dash (—/–/--/-), chapter by chapter.